kingsor/HugoEdoDev/content/english/post/2015-11-03-basecamp-the-origin.md

 ---
-date: "2015-11-03T00:00:00Z"
+date: "2015-11-03"
-description: To us project management was all about communication.
+summary: To us project management was all about communication.
 None of the software makers at the time seemed to agree.
 So we decided to make our own.
+categories:
+- manager
 tags:
 - basecamp
-- manager
-- product
+- product-management
 - 37signals
 title: Basecamp The origin
 ---